HFooladi/HFooladi.github.io/_posts/2021-08-23-Causal_Problem_Solving.md

 ---
 title:  "Communication, coordination and competition in causal problem solving"
 date:   2021-08-23 5:00:00
-permalink: /posts/2021/08/Causal-Problem-Solving
+permalink: /posts/2021/08/Causal_Problem_Solving
 tags:
   - causality
   - computational-cognition
   - mutli-agent
   - reinforcement-learning
 ---
-Once upon a time, I received an offer to pursue my PhD study at the school of Philosophy, Psychology & Language science, University of Edinburgh.
-I wanted to study what are the differences/similarities between human and RL agents in cooperative problem solving.
+Once upon a time, I received an offer to pursue my PhD study at the school of Philosophy, Psychology & Language Science, University of Edinburgh.
+I wanted to study what are the differences/similarities between human and RL agents in cooperative problem-solving.
 But, situation did not go well, and I could not start the PhD program at Edinburgh.

-I spent a fair amount of time for writing a proposal that led to my acceptance.
-So, I thought maybe it is good idea now to share the proposal on my blog.
+I spent a fair amount of time writing a proposal that led to my acceptance.
+So, I thought maybe it is a good idea now to share the proposal on my blog.
 Maybe someone else can find it useful.
 I have put the Motivation section in the blog.
-If you are interested, you can download the pdf of the whole proposal from [here](https://hfooladi.github.io//files/Edinburgh_Proposal_Hosein_Fooladi_Final.pdf)
+If you are interested, you can download the pdf of the whole proposal from [here](https://hfooladi.github.io//files/Edinburgh_Proposal_Hosein_Fooladi_Final.pdf).

 ## 1. Motivation